BlueKYGirl/counting_sheep/README.md

 For this particular project, REM and deep sleep will be singled out.
 Early informal investigations of my sleep tracking data on my Watch showed that I do not spend as much time in REM and deep sleep as other healthy adults my age.
 According to Healthline, most adults spend 20-25% of their sleep in REM, or rapid eye movement sleep, and 13-23% in deep sleep, where physical healing and memory formation takes place.

 Since I am very rarely at those numbers, my focus will be on the supplements and behaviors that correlate with the highest percentages from my Watch data.
+At this time, I am not over any of the recommended percentages in any recorded metrics.

-Data was gathered from wearing my Apple Watch nightly for one month and making sure the Watch was in "Bedtime" mode upon retiring for the night.
+Data was gathered by wearing my Apple Watch nightly for one month and making sure the Watch was in "Bedtime" mode upon retiring for the night.
 Each morning, the outputs from the Health app on my phone were entered into the following Google Form used for recording this data in a quick and user-friendly way:

 [Sleep Tracking Input Form](https://forms.gle/MngG8s4dmk8k6TRK6)